igor-240340/Float32AVR/README.md

 ## IEEE 754 Compliance

 - Only one rounding mode: to nearest/ties to even.
-- No subnormals: if underflows, it rounds to zero.
+- No subnormals: if underflows, it flushes to zero.
 - No special values: inf, nan.
 - Only positive zero.